JoGui2014/ProjetoFinalPA/README.md

 # XML Tag API Documentation

+## Preparatory steps

+Before utilizing the library one should make sure that inside the project settings the following maven libraries are present:

+org.jetbrains.kotlin:kotlin-reflect:1.9.23
+org.jetbrains.kotlin:kotlin-stdlib-jdk8:1.9.22
+org.junit.jupiter:junit-jupiter:5.9.2

 ## Overview

 This API provides a structured and efficient way to manipulate XML documents programmatically.